DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 --------- | ---- | ------------
 window *(optional)* | Window | An open window object.
 If this parameter is omitted, the currently active window is closed.

-### Example
+> You can not close the last remaining window, or windows with open children.

+## Examples

-The following two examples generate the same test scenario.
+The following two examples should produce identical test scenarios.

-Using the window object:
+Closing windows by passing the window object:

 ```JavaScript
 import { Selector } from 'testcafe';